PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 ---

 # A/B User Tests
 Today we will dive deeper into user feedback and user testing.
 How do we really know what works and what doesn't?
-This is one of the most difficult topic in UX-design and all the more within HCAI.
+This is one of the most challenging topic in UX design and all the more within HCAI.
 How do we know what results from what?
-How do we isolate a given factor an pinpoint it as the cause for a given functionality?
+How do we isolate and pinpoint a given factor as the cause for a given functionality?

-Then we are going to take our new knowledge; as well as the feedback on your design collected last datalab, and apply it to our design to create a new vertical slice for our wireframe prototype!

 ## Learning Objectives:
 After this module, you'll be able to:
 1. create and conduct various user tests in UX;
 2. understand the basic principles of A/B testing
 3. design an A/B test
-4. deploy a vertical slice for your wireframe prototype for a user test
+4. deploy your wireframe prototype for a A/B user test

 Table of contents:
 1. User Testing: 2 hours
 2. A/B testing: 4 hour
-3. Wireframe Iteration: 2 hours
+3. Wireframe Iteration: *optional*

 **Now, open your worklog and plan the different tasks for today in there!**